 Each year, the Archaeological Institute of America gathers at the Annual Meeting to recognize the work of our outstanding award winners.
-You can watch the 2022 Awards Ceremony below.
+You can watch the 2023 Awards Ceremony below.

-Golden Trowel Award – Salt Lake City Society
+Golden Trowel Award – Oberlin/Wooster Society

-Lecture Flyer Award – Williamsburg Society
+Lecture Website Award – Los Angeles Society

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.